fzn0x/node-express-starter/README.md

 🚀 Email queue example with Redis and Socket.IO\
 🚀 EJS integration for Monolithic App\
 🚀 Unit test example with Mocha and Chai
+🚀 API Documentation example with Postman and Swagger

 ## Todo (Assigned to Author)